pkelchte/h1b/README.md

 - Step 3 (only at first application): Prospective Workers Outside the United States Apply for Visa and/or Admission.

 ## Step 1.
 LCA to DOL

+On the [iCERT Visa Portal System](https://icert.doleta.gov/), the company representative must log in or create an Employer Account and select *LCA Visa Program*.

+Once logged in, a new ETA Form 9035E has to be started.
+Required fields are marked with *, optional fields with §.

+Form Access Preconditions have to be filled in with *Yes, Yes, Either*, before the actual form can be filled.
+Instructions for the form are found in [Form 9035CP](9035CP.pdf) or in the [User Guide](iCERT_LCA_Mod_External_User_Guide.pdf).

 All data in this form is straightforward (point of contact at company, Federal Employer Identification, NAICS code, ...) except for the following bits.
 I compiled the information for my situation in March 2016.

-Instructions for the form are found in [Form 9035CP](9035CP.pdf)
+Additional tips by the DOL are available in [this document](Employer-Filing-Tips_March 2016-03092016-063430.pdf)

 ### B. Temporary Need Information